HomeTentsTents by SizeThe 14 Best 4 Person Tents for Camping & Backpacking in 2026

 Should I get a 4 or 6 person tent?

-A 4-person tent works great for a couple or a small family of three, but you’ll want to upgrade to a 6-person tent for additional space.
+A 4-person tent works well for a couple or a small family of three.
+If you want extra space for gear or a fourth person, go with a 6-person tent.

 What is the best 4 person tent?

-The best overall tent according to our testing is the Kelty Grand Mesa 4 Tent
+The best overall 4-person tent based on our testing is the Kelty Grand Mesa 4 Tent — great value, easy setup, and solid 3-season performance.

 What is the easiest 4 person tent to set up?

-The easiest 4-person tents to set up are the Coleman Skylodge 4-Person Instant Tent and the Gazelle T4 Hub Pop Up Tent.
+The easiest 4-person tents to pitch are the Coleman Instant Cabin Tent and the Gazelle T4 Hub Pop Up Tent.

 How much does a 4 person tent cost?